 - First thing's first: No lighter fluid.
 Get a chimney starter.
 The flavor is so much better.

 - Despite so many claims that lump charcoal is best, we prefer charcoal briquettes.
 Lump charcoal is unpredictable and often burns too fast and hot for smoking methods.
 (We've tested this for over a year now, and the results are pretty consistent)

 - Don't use wood chips.
 Big hardwood chunks are great for long-smoking applications.
 Big chunks don't require soaking and smolder longer.
 Our experience also indicates that big hardwood chunks impart a stronger smoke flavor to the meat.

 - Use a remote thermometer to keep track of the temperature of your meat.
 This way you don't have to let heat and smoke escape just to check temperature.

 - Place an aluminum pan in the center of the grill to catch fat drippings.
 This helps to prevent flare-ups and also makes clean up a little bit easier.
-Note: You won’t get a lot of drippings from the turkey with this method.
-Plan another base for your Thanksgiving gravy.

 - Fold a paper towel into a square and use it to lightly oil the grill grates to help avoid sticking.